kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 </td>
 <td>
    <p>maxUnavailable is the maximum number of replicas that can be unavailable during the update.
-Value can be an absolute number (ex: 5) or a percentage of total replicas at the start of update (ex: 10%).
+Value can be an absolute number (ex: 5) or a percentage of desired spec.replicas (ex: 10%).
 Absolute number is calculated from percentage by rounding down.
 This can not be 0 if MaxSurge is 0.
 By default, a fixed value of 1 is used.